omahs/imx-docs/docs/main/guides/js-sdk/marketplaces.md

 })
 ```

 Filtering by metadata is more complicated.
 The metadata filter accepts a JSON string defining an object containing the property filters.
 Each filter property is an array containing the value of the property to filter on.

-Each property name must match exactly.
+Each property name must match exactly and each property value must be stringified, no matter what its original type.
+For example, if the metadata is a number or boolean then the filter should be given as `'{"quality":["100", "90"]}'`, not `'{"quality":[100, 90]}'`.

 The following example shows how to filter Gods Unchained Card orders for a Boost Walker card (proto 55) with a quality of Shadow or Gold: